What is premenstrual dysphoric disorder?

 • Stress management tools (such as meditation and other forms of self-care)

 If you’re having difficulty managing emotional symptoms like depression or anxiety, it’s a good idea to seek help right away from a mental health professional.
 You can find help in your area at SAMHSA or contact a counselor, your health insurance company, a doctor or nurse.
-It may also help to talk to a close friend or family member about how you are feeling.
+It may also help to talk to a close friend or family member regarding how you are feeling.

 If you are thinking of hurting yourself: